-The market is still very concentrated: i) the market leader, Dunav, holds a 27.6% share by GWP criteria; ii) the three largest insurers together hold 60.9% of the market; and iii) the five leading insurance companies control 78.4% of the market.
+The market is still very concentrated: i) the market leader, Dunav, holds a 27.2% share by GWP criteria; ii) the three largest insurers together hold 61.1% of the market; and iii) the five leading insurance companies control 79.6% of the market.

-Majority foreign-owned companies (15 out of 20) undoubtedly dominate the market, accounting for 77.6% of total assets (62% in non-life insurance premiums and 90.7% in life insurance premiums).
-Based on the data for 2018, the insurance market recorded a premium of RSD 99.9 billion (EUR 845 million), which is a nominal and real increase of 7.3% and 5.2%, respectively.
+Majority foreign-owned companies (15 out of 20) undoubtedly dominate the market, accounting for 75.8% of total assets (63.4% in non-life insurance premiums and 89.7% in life insurance premiums).

-The following changes were observed in 2018 relative to the previous year:
+The insurance market recorded a premium of RSD 26.9 billion (EUR 229 million), an increase of 8.5%.

-- the insurance sector's revenues increased by 9.8% to RSD 279 billion; - capital increased by 13.9% to RSD 61.5 billion; - technical reserves increased by 22.8% to RSD 197.3 billion.
-Compared to the previous year, the structure of investing of these assets changed to a certain extent in 2018.
-Even though state securities posted an increase of the absolute amount, compared to 2017, in the investment structure their share declined due to a significant increase in technical reserves at the expense of the co-insurers, reinsurers and retro-assignors, as a result of great damages, which increased their share in the investment of assets in technical reserves; - the total premium reached the level of RSD 99.9 billion, with a growth rate of 7.3%; - the share of non-life insurance in total premium was still dominant, at 76.2%; the non-life insurance premium recorded a 6.6% growth, while the motor vehicle liability insurance, property insurance and full coverage motor vehicle insurance ("kasko") also recorded growth;
+The following changes were observed in 2020 relative to the previous year:

-- the share of life insurance in the total premium decreased from 24.4% to 23.8%; - the number of insurance companies decreased from 21 to 20, while the number of employees, of 10,566, dropped by 2.3%.
+- the insurance sector's revenues increased by 4.8% to RSD 300.2 billion; - capital increased by 17.5% to RSD 72.1 billion; - technical reserves decreased by 0.3% to RSD 197.6 billion.
+Compared to the previous year, the structure of investing of these assets changed to a certain extent in 2020.
+State securities increased in share, while technical reserves at the expense of the co-insurers, reinsurers and retro-assignors decreased in share, as well as cash and deposits. - the total premium reached the level of RSD 26.9 billion, with a growth rate of 8.5%; - the share of non-life insurance in total premium was still dominant, at 76.8%; the non-life insurance premium recorded a 7.9% growth, within which property insurance, casco and voluntary healh insurance recorded a growth, while there was a decline in MTPL due to corona virus pandemic.

-The founding of insurance companies and their activities
+- the share of life insurance in the total premium decreased from 22.7% to 23.2%; - the number of insurance companies in Republic of Serbia remained 20, while the number of employees, of 11,151, increased by 4.3%.

-INSURANCE COVERAGE FOR NATURAL DISASTERS AND OTHER ACTS OF NATURE (1.00 are regulated and managed according to the new Insurance Law from December 2014, and relevant by-laws of the National Bank of Serbia (NBS).
+The founding of insurance companies and their activities are regulated and managed according to the new Insurance Law from December 2014, and relevant by-laws of the National Bank of Serbia (NBS).